TOD-theses/old-paper-T-RACE/thesis.typ

 <motivating-examples>
 TBD.

+#todo("Add a motivating example for write-read TOD (e.g.  TOD-recipient) and for write-write TOD (e.g. ERC-20 approval).")

 == Relation to previous works
 <relation-to-previous-works>
 In @torres_frontrunner_2021 the authors do not provide a formal definition of TOD.
 However, for displacement attacks, they include the following check to detect if two transactions fall into this category: